PaulOnyejela/MultiLanguage_Translator/README.md

 - **Translation:** The app uses an external API to perform translation and display the result.
 - **Language Swap:** Users can swap the source and target languages with a button click.
 - **Responsive UI:** The app is responsive, designed to adapt to both small and large screen sizes.

+## Technologies Used
+1. React JS - for User interface
+2. TailwindCss for styling
+3. MyMemory API for the translation service

 ## Installation